Zur deutschen Fassung dieses Artikels.

 I am nervously excited how the night train to Kyiv will be.

 It is a 4-bed compartment.
 And elderly woman with a strict haircut, a strict white blouse, and a strict gaze through strict glasses hardly finds me worthy of a word.
 She looks like a senior secretary from Soviet times and is visibly appalled that even foreigners get to use the nationally-owned trains now.
-We have the two lower berths, opposite from each other, and she is sitting on hers, absolutely stiff and without moving her face, like a monument.
+We have the two lower berths, opposite from each other, and she is sitting on hers, absolutely stiff and without moving her face, like a monument to a time and a country long gone.

 The two have the upper beds, reached by a fragile fold-out ladder.
 I notice that the two are talking about how to get up there, and I offer that I can sleep on the upper bed, so that the rather well-rounded wife can move into the bed downstairs, foregoing the dangerous climbing expedition.
 The husband thanks me very politely, but refuses with a short poem: “Easy wife, easy life.”